IsaacSchemm/Crowmask/README.md

 minutes (for submissions less than an hour old) to every 28 days (for those over 28 days old).
 User profile data is updated hourly.

-TODO:

-* Posting to Bluesky (all posts will be backdated)
-* Deleting posts from Bluesky when they are deleted from Weasyl
-* Re-evaluating whether private messages need public endpoints (does this app's artwork page expose this information anymore?)

 ## Browsing

 Crowmask is primarily an [ActivityPub](https://www.w3.org/TR/activitypub/)